luoxh3/bleval/README.md

 -   **Map to Model Specification**: Write down your model mathematically first, then translate each component to code
 -   **Check Dimensions**: Ensure all matrices and vectors have compatible dimensions
 -   **Use Log-Scale**: Always work on log-scale for numerical stability
--   **Test with Simple Cases**: Verify your function works for a single posterior sample and unit

 ```{r}
 log_joint_i <- function(samples_s, data, i, Ngrid, nodes) {